GLIMS-RGI/rgi_user_guide/_sources/regions/rgi08.md

 Glacier locations and changes between RGI6 and RGI7.
 :::

 No changes to RGI6, except in Sweden, where RGI6 glaciers [have been corrected for a map projection shift](https://github.com/GLIMS-RGI/rgi7_scripts/issues/36).
+4 "nominal glaciers" (potential glaciers without outlines) in the east of the region were deleted, as they did not seem to correspond to real glaciers.

 ## Additional information